Bilalh/TimerBar/README.md

 TimerBar
 =========
 A timer in your menubar.
-Also allows use to set a global hotkey to start/pause and stop the timer.
+Also allows you to set a global hotkey to start/pause and stop the timer.